 THIS EVENT IS NOW OVER.

-A video recording of this lecture will be available on our Past Events page, as soon as possible.
+A video recording of this lecture will has been posted to our Past Events page.

 DATE: March 2, 2021 (Tuesday)